 - a.
 Any unsportsmanlike conduct from players, coaches, or spectators may result in them being removed from the game or playing field, and may cause a team to forfeit.
-If a coach or parent is ejected for unsportsmanlike conduct, he/she must leave the park within 2 minutes of the call by the umpire.
+If a coach or parent is ejected for unsportsmanlike conduct, he/she must leave the park within 2 minutes of the call by the umpire/staff.
 If he/she fails to leave the park, it will result in a forfeit.
 In addition, that coach or parent will receive a minimum one game suspension.
 (Note: Each incident will be reviewed by the Youth Sports Staff and Recreation Administrator and may result anywhere from a one game suspension to a full season suspension.) - b.
-Failure to abide by the Coaches Code of Conduct or any serious violation of the rules and guidelines my result in the Disciplinary Sanctions of removal, suspension, or termination as a volunteer coach. - 2.
-PRACTICES: Practices will be limited to a maximum of three practices per week and no longer than one and half hour per practice prior to the first game.
-Once the season has begun, practices will be limited to a maximum of two per week and no longer than one and a half hour per practice. - 3.
+Failure to abide by the Coaches Code of Conduct or any serious violation of the rules and guidelines may result in the Disciplinary Sanctions of removal, suspension, or termination as a volunteer coach. - 2.
+PRACTICES: Practices will be limited to a maximum of two practices per week. - 3.
 CHATTER: Chatter is allowed as long it is positive and directed to own team.
 The teams may not yell anything at the opposing batters.